bahrus/p-et-alia/README.md

 Note that we are suggesting, in the markup above, the use of the CSS grid (display: grid).
 The CSS grid allows you to specify where each element inside the CSS Grid container should be displayed.

-It appears that the css flex/grid doesn't count elements with display:none as columns or rows.
+It appears that the CSS flex/grid doesn't count elements with display:none as columns or rows.
 So all the non visual components, which haven't seen the light on the benefit of setting display:none, could be marked with an attribute, nv (non visual) and apply a style for them, i.e.:

 ```html
 <style>